-Our purchase of industrial, commercial and retail properties subjects us to the risk of liabilities under federal, state and local environmental laws.
+Our purchase of industrial and commercial properties subjects us to the risk of liabilities under federal, state and local environmental laws.
 Some of these laws could subject us to:

-- responsibility and liability for the cost of removal or remediation of hazardous substances released on our properties, generally without regard to our knowledge of or responsibility for the presence of the contaminants; - liability for the costs of removal or remediation of hazardous substances at disposal facilities for persons who arrange for the disposal or treatment of these substances; and - potential liability for common law claims by third parties for damages resulting from environmental contaminants.
+- responsibility and liability for the cost of removal or remediation of hazardous substances released on our properties, generally without regard top our knowledge of or responsibility for the presence of the contaminants; - liability for the costs of removal or remediation of hazardous substances at disposal facilities for persons who arrange for the disposal or treatment of these substances; and - · potential liability for common law claims by third parties for damages resulting from environmental contaminants.

 We generally include provisions in our leases making tenants responsible for all environmental liabilities and for compliance with environmental regulations, and requiring tenants to reimburse us for damages or costs for which we have been found liable.
 However, these provisions will not eliminate our statutory liability or preclude third party claims against us.
-Even if we were to have a legal claim against a tenant to enable us to recover any amounts we are required to pay, there are no assurances that we would be able to collect any money from the tenant.
+Even if we were to have a legal claim against a tenant to enable us to recover any amounts we are required to pay, we may not be able to collect any money from the tenant.
 Our costs of investigation, remediation or removal of hazardous substances may be substantial.
 In addition, the presence of hazardous substances on one of our properties, or the failure to properly remediate a contaminated property, could adversely affect our ability to sell or lease the property or to borrow using the property as collateral.

-We obtain environmental site assessments, or ESAs, on all of our properties at the time of acquisition.
+We generally obtain Phase I environmental site assessments (ESAs) on our properties at the time of acquisition.
 The ESAs are intended to identify potential environmental contamination.
 The ESAs include a historical review of the property, a review of certain public records, a preliminary investigation of the site and surrounding properties, screening for the presence of hazardous substances and underground storage tanks, and the preparation and issuance of a written report.
+The ESAs that we have obtained have not included invasive procedures, such as soil sampling or ground water analysis.

 The ESAs that we have obtained have not revealed any environmental liability or compliance concerns that we believe would have a material adverse effect on our business, assets, results of operations or liquidity, nor are we aware of any such liability.
 Nevertheless, it is possible that these ESAs do not reveal all environmental liabilities or that there are material environmental liabilities or compliance concerns that we are not aware of.
-Moreover, we cannot assure you that (i) future laws, ordinances or regulations will not impose material environmental liability, or (ii) the current environmental condition of a property will not be affected by the condition of properties in the vicinity of the property (such as the presence of leaking underground storage tanks) or by third parties unrelated to us.
+Moreover, future laws, ordinances or regulations could impose material environmental liability, and the current environmental condition of a property could be affected by the condition of properties in the vicinity of the property (such as the presence of leaking underground storage tanks) or by third parties unrelated to us.